-This is in literal terms people!
+This is in literal terms, people!
 It’s also important that you give your puppy a treat whenever they’ve done something worth a commendation.
-Every time he does something right, appreciate them by offering them a treat and ensure to do it as soon as he does it for encouragement.
+Every time he does something right, show you appreciate them by offering them a treat and ensure to do it as soon as he does it for encouragement.

 Proofing And Troubleshooting

-For first-timers, puppy training might not be as perfect as that from an expert dog trainer.
+For first-timers, puppy training might not be as perfect as that of an expert dog trainer.
 Don’t fret!
 Take it a day at a time.
-Learn from the experts, enquire from your vet, have that one on one from your friends at the dog park, and it will work out for the both of you.
+Learn from the experts, enquire from your vet, have that one-on-one from your friends at the dog park, and it will work out for the both of you.
 It’s satisfying to have a well-trained puppy even when on a leash.
 It’s even more satisfying when you can find all the answers in one place.

 Last but not least, grooming will be an important part of the training.
 Ensure that they are clean, immunized, well-fed, and most importantly, loved and cherished.
 The above are the basic principles that apply to puppy training.
 But then again, you can always get a credible trainer to help out whenever necessary.